mactaggart-t/Capstone/README.md

 It will almost certainly be different from this exact string.

-To enable backend connections while using the app, go to the MainViewController in the swift code and change the urlBase constant to whatever url and port is provided to you
+To enable backend connections while using the app, go to the apiMiddleware in the swift code and change the urlBase constant to whatever url and port is provided to you

 ### Frontend